PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 * The **Pull Request Labeler / triage (pull_request_target)** check
   applies appropriate GitHub_ labels to pull requests.

+* The **CI / codespell (pull request)** check runs codespell_ to catch by looking for common misspellings.

+  * If codespell_ has been installed (e.g., by ``pip install codespell``), then it may be run by going into the appropriate directory and running ``codespell -i 2 -w``.
+This command will identify common misspellings, interactively suggest replacements, and then write the replacements into the file.

+  * Occasionally codespell_ will report false positives.
+Please add false positives to ``ignore-words-list`` under ``codespell`` in :file:`setup.cfg`.

 .. note::

    For first-time contributors, existing maintainers `may need to